rymend/MSFTImagineArchive/Neural Networks with CNTK (300)/3 - Predict/readme.md

 	}
 	```

 	This file contains [BrainScript](https://docs.microsoft.com/cognitive-toolkit/brainscript-basic-concepts) code that defines a neural network.
 It is a slightly modified version of a file of the same name that comes with CNTK.
 The first section — TRAINING CONFIG — defines a network with one hidden layer and identifies the shape and source of the training data.
 The TEST CONFIG section identifies the file containing testing data.
-The files containing the training and testing data are local versions of the files that you created in the previous lab downloaded from blob storage.
+The files containing the training and testing data are local versions of the files that you created in the previous lab and downloaded from blob storage.

 1. Select **Docker** from the Run Configuration drop-down and **train.py** from the Script drop-down to configure Workbench to run **train.py** in a Docker container.
 Then click **Run**.